Special Frontier Force: Tibetan Elite Mountain Warfare Unit

 Initially, the weaponry of the SFF was provided almost exclusively by the US, and mainly was M-1, M-2, and M-3 machine guns.
 Due to several strategic successes made by the SFF in the early 1960s, further supplies were provided by the US and the R&AW, including air vehicles to allow for the air training programme to begin.

-Aside from combat operations, Establishment 22 was responsible for espionage missions across the Tibetan border, mainly aimed to monitor Chinese nuclear and missile tests.
+Aside from combat operations, Establishment 22 was responsible for espionage missions across the Tibetan border, mainly aimed at monitoring Chinese nuclear and missile tests.

 The CIA withdrew troops from the SFF training in 1971.
 Political relations between the US and India quickly deteriorated at the beginning of the Nixon administration.
 This was due to Nixon’s open support of Pakistan during the Indo-Pakistani war, relations became fraught, and the CIA was removed from the SFF training and funding programmes.